Fire Alarm Installation Cost

 Ease of Access

-If it is especially difficult to access your consumer box or to run the wires, this may add to the cost.
-If you can't run the wires above the ceiling, then you may need to pay extra to have the wires boxed in or just tacked into position along the ceiling.
+If accessing your consumer box or running the wires is especially difficult, this may add to the cost.
+If you can't run the wires above the ceiling, you may need to pay extra to have the wires boxed in or just tacked into position along the ceiling.

 Number of Fire Alarms

 The more alarms you have, the higher the supply costs will be.
-Most electricians will quote you an installation cost per alarm, so, the more alarms, the higher the fitting cost.
+Most electricians will quote you an installation cost per alarm, so the more alarms there are, the higher the fitting cost.

 What's Involved in Installing a Fire Alarm?